james-willett/james-willett.com/content/posts/gatling/gatling-gradle/index.md

 # Prerequisites

-Before we begin, you should check off the list of 5 prerequisites below.
-Most likely you will have some if not all of them already.
-But I have listed them all here for completeness.
-Along with guides for installing each.
+Before we begin, you should check off the list of prerequisites below:

 ## 1. Java 8 JDK